 (G) Right to correct and complete information.

-(i) Prior to any final adverse determination, licensees shall provide each individual subject to paragraph (2), this paragraph, and paragraphs (4) - (8) of this subsection with the right to complete, correct, and explain information obtained as a result of the licensee's background investigation.
-Confirmation of receipt by the individual of this notification must be maintained by the licensee for inspection by the agency in accordance with subsection (mm) of this section.
+(i) Before any final adverse determination, licensees shall provide each individual subject to paragraph (2), this paragraph, and paragraphs (4) - (8) of this subsection with the right to complete, correct, and explain information obtained as a result of the licensee's background investigation.
+Confirmation of receipt by the individual of this notification must be maintained by the licensee for inspection by the department in accordance with subsection (mm) of this section.

 (ii) If, after reviewing his or her criminal history record, an individual believes that it is incorrect or incomplete in any respect and wishes to change, correct, update, or explain anything in the record, the individual may initiate challenge procedures.
 These procedures include direct application by the individual challenging the record to the law enforcement agency that contributed the questioned information or a direct challenge as to the accuracy or completeness of any entry on the criminal history record to the Federal Bureau of Investigation, Criminal Justice Information Services (CJIS) Division, ATTN: SCU, Mod.
 D-2, 1000 Custer Hollow Road, Clarksburg, WV 26306 as set forth in Title 28, CFR, §§16.30 - 16.34.
 In the latter case, the FBI will forward the challenge to the agency that submitted the data, and will request that the agency verify or correct the challenged entry.
 Upon receipt of an official communication directly from the agency that contributed the original information, the FBI Identification Division makes any changes necessary in accordance with the information supplied by that agency.
 Licensees shall provide at least 10 days for an individual to initiate action to challenge the results of an FBI criminal history records check after the record being made available for his or her review.
 The licensee may make a final adverse determination based upon the criminal history records only after receipt of the FBI's confirmation or correction of the record.

 (H) Records.
-The licensee shall make, maintain, and retain the following records/documents for inspection by the agency in accordance with subsection (mm) of this section.
-The licensee shall maintain superseded versions or portions of the following records/documents for inspection by the agency in accordance with subsection (mm) of this section:
+The licensee shall make, maintain, and retain the following records/documents for inspection by the department in accordance with subsection (mm) of this section.
+The licensee shall maintain superseded versions or portions of the following records/documents for inspection by the department in accordance with subsection (mm) of this section:

 (i) documentation regarding the trustworthiness and reliability of individual employees;